SELF-CARE FOR DOCTORS DURING COVID-19 OUTBREAK

 RACGP GP Support Program

-Should you need support, don’t hesitate to contact the RACGP GP Support Program.
+The RACGP provides support for its members via the RACGP GP Support Program.
 This is a free and confidential psychological support service available to all members, delivered by LifeWorks by Morneau Shepell.
 Access the service by calling 1300 361 008 (24 hours/7 days).

 Australian Medical Association